Legal Scandals

 Cessna Citation CJ2.

-Luca Fossati Martin Bormann Stefano Romanello
+Luca Fossati Sixten Stefano Romanello

 The Cessna plane (reg.
 D-IEVX) had arrived in the morning of October 8, 2001, at Linate Airport from Cologne, Germany.
 The plane was flown by two German pilots.
 Two passengers would be picked up.
 One passenger was Luca Fossati (1957-2001), director of the food company STAR.
 He was a prospective speculator on a Cessna plane.
 The other passenger was Stefano Romanello, representative of Cessna.
 He hoped to sell a plane.
 The plane had taxied to the WESTERN APRON terminal.
 After about 1 hour, the passengers had boarded and were ready for the planned trip to Le Bourget Airport in Paris.